Weakly maximal subgroups of branch groups: Level-transitive weakly maximal subgroups

 Let $T=T_{(m_i)}$ be a locally finite rooted tree.
 Let $G$ be any subgroup of $\Aut(T)$ and let $A$ be the quotient $G/\Stab_G(\level{1})$.
 Let $m_0'=m_0$ and $m_i'=m_{i-1}$ for $i\geq 1$.
-Let $\check G$ be the subgroup of the automorphism group of $T'=T_{(m'_i)}$ generated by $A$ (viewed as a group of rooted automorphisms) and $G\times\dots\times G\leq\Stab_{\Aut(T')}(\level{1})$ (each copies of $G$ acts on a subtree rooted at a vertex of the first level, all this subtrees are isomorphic to $T$). \begin{proposition} For every property $P$ in the following list, $\check G$ has $P$ if and only if $G$ has $P$. \begin{enumerate} \item Finitely generated, \item Almost level transitive, respectively level transitive, \item Weakly rigid, respectively rigid, \item The rigid (respectively branch, respectively congruence) kernel is trivial, \item Branch and just infinite, \item Polynomial (respectively intermediate, respectively exponential) growth, \item Is torsion, \item The tree is $p$\hyphen regular and the group is a $p$\hyphen group ($p$ prime). \end{enumerate} \end{proposition} \begin{proof} The rank of $\check G$ is at most the rank of $A$ (a finite group) plus the rank of $G$.
+Let $\check G$ be the permutational wreath product $G\wr_{\level{1}}A$, viewed has a subgroup of the automorphism group of $T'=T_{(m'_i)}$. \begin{proposition} For every property $P$ in the following list, $\check G$ has $P$ if and only if $G$ has $P$. \begin{enumerate} \item Finitely generated, \item Almost level-transitive, respectively level-transitive, \item Micro-supported, respectively rigid, \item The rigid (respectively branch, respectively congruence) kernel is trivial, \item Branch and just infinite, \item Polynomial (respectively intermediate, respectively exponential) growth, \item Is torsion, \item Is a $p$-group ($p$ prime). \end{enumerate} \end{proposition} \begin{proof} \textit{Proof of~\ref{Prop:HatG1}.} On one hand, the rank of $\check G$ is at most the rank of $A$ (a finite group) plus the rank of $G$.
 On the other hand, $G$ is the section of the first level stabilizer of $\check G$.
 In particular, $\rank(G)$ is finite if $\rank(\check G)$ is finite.